Data-Science-for-Linguists-2025/Class-Lounge/guestbooks/sara.md

 - I like how you present Algospeak in Aims in your README, it is very clear and a great summary of what you'll be doing in your project.
 On the same line, I really like how you clearly specify the terms you are working on, as for example in "Getting some actual data."
 The listed terms next to their equivalents is a very clear way to present your specific targets.
 - I would consider collapsing project_report.md and progress_report.md in a single file and removing the other.
 Having one report after the other makes the timeline very clear and layout your progress nicely.
 - To be fully honest, I had no idea about many of the Algospeak terms you're working with, that was something I learned.
 Project-related: I hadn't thought about how to work with passwords and avoid privacy issues, on your Getting Bsky Data notebook I learned that a good way to do it is to keep your password in a text file as your "private\pw.txt" and use it from there.

+Comments from Claire:
+- One thing I like about your project is your use of topic modeling as a means of better understanding your data, as opposed to looking for reliable results.
+YOu mentioned that you were dealing with a small number of posts, but the topic modeling approach could definitely lead to something big if you decided to expand your dataset!
+- One avenue for improvement in your project would be to include a walkthrough of your documents and notebooks in your README file.
+More info on each element is in the progress report, but it might be helpful for the reader to see them in the README!
+- One thing I learned from your project is that BlueSky is not algorithmically driven.
+I love that!